 Example: George lived with his parents in Bendigo.
 He received FAA to travel to Melbourne to study.
 The relationship between George and his parents subsequently broke down during a home visit and George was granted independence on the basis that it was unreasonable for him to live at home with his parents (or to visit them).
 George's eligibility for FAA ceases from the date he was assessed as independent.
 However, if the relationship between George and his parents improves to the point that George can return home, he would be reassessed as dependent and would become eligible for FAA again.

 Attaining independence while retaining eligibility

 A student may attain independence and retain eligibility for FAA, as long as they satisfy the eligibility criteria for FAA for independent students.

-Example: Jim and Tracey have been in a de facto relationship since April in their first year at Armidale University.
+Example: Jim and Tracey have been in a de facto relationship since April in their first year at the University in Armidale.
 Jim receives the away from home rate and FAA to visit his parents in Newcastle.
-He is able to claim FAA for one return trip and 2 single journeys in first year and claims a single journey at the beginning of second year.
-In April of their second year of study, Jim and Tracey's relationship has lasted for one year and they qualify as independent.
+He is able to claim FAA for 1 return trip and 2 single journeys in first year and claims a single journey at the beginning of second year.
+In April of their second year of study, Jim and Tracey's relationship has lasted for 1 year and they qualify as independent.
 Jim is no longer eligible for FAA from April.

 Note: If Jim claims a return journey to visit his parents before the relationship has lasted for 1 year, he is entitled to FAA for the return journey.
 If Tracey transfers to a university in Melbourne to complete her course, Jim would be entitled to FAA to visit her in Melbourne.